Juul halts sales of fruit, dessert flavors for e-cigarettes

 His group and others are urging the Trump administration to follow through on its proposal to ban all vaping flavors except tobacco.

-The sales concession comes less than a month after a major shake-up at the privately held firm, in which it pledged to stop advertising and agreed to stop lobbying against the administration’s proposed flavor ban.
+The sales concession comes less than a month after a major shake-up at the privately held firm, in which it pledged to stop advertising and agreed to not lobby against the administration’s proposed flavor ban.

 “We must reset the vapor category by earning the trust of society and working cooperatively with regulators, policymakers and stakeholders,” the company’s new CEO, K.C.
 Crosthwaite, said in a statement.
 Crosthwaite was named CEO last month.
 He previously worked as an executive for Marlboro-maker Altria, which is also Juul’s biggest investor.